Singularities of symmetric powers and irrationality of motivic zeta functions: Introduction

-We use the notion of $\LL$-rational singularities (Def. \ref{L_rat_fiber}), introduced in ~\mbox{\cite[Definition 4.2.4]{NS}}.
-As proved in \cite[Lemma 4.2.5]{NS}, if $Y$ has $\LL$-rational singularities, then $[\widetilde{Y}] = [Y]$ in $K_0(\cV_K)/({\LL})$ for any resolution of singularities $\widetilde{Y}$ of $Y$.
-We prove that if a quasi-projective variety $X$ has $\LL$-rational singularities, then so do all of its symmetric powers (Theorem \ref{resolution}).
 This result, which may be of independent interest, in particular implies an affirmative answer to \ref{question}(a).
 We first establish a certain lemma about the Grothendieck ring of varieties (Lemma \ref{lambda_structure_on_R}), which allows us to use an inductive argument on $n$ to prove that $\Sym^n(\AA^k)$ has $\LL$-rational singularities for all $n, k \ge 0$ (Proposition \ref{main_proposition}).
 We then show that the general case of Theorem \ref{resolution} can be deduced from this.

-We then prove Theorem \ref{irrationality_result} in Section \ref{section:main} (see Theorem \ref{irrationality} for a more precise formulation).
+After that, we prove Theorem \ref{irrationality_result} in Section \ref{section:main}.
 Our proof largely relies on the ideas of \cite{LL2}, though we generalize their strategy in several ways.
 As mentioned above, our main generalization is that we work with an arbitrary resolution $\widetilde{\Sym}^m(X)$.
 This is made possible mainly by Theorem \ref{resolution} and the result of D.Arapura and S. Archava, which states that singularities of ${\Sym}^m(X)$ are canonical ~\mbox{\cite[Proposition~1]{AA}}.
 More precisely, Theorem \ref{resolution} implies that $\mu_k(\Sym^m(X)) = \mu_k(\widetilde{\Sym}^m(X))$ for all $k \ge 1$, while ~\mbox{\cite[Proposition~1]{AA}} helps us study $\mu_k(\widetilde{\Sym}^m(X))$.
-We then show that, under the assumptions of Theorem \ref{irrationality}, one can find $k$ such that $\mu_k(Z(X, t))$ is not rational.
+We then show that, under the assumptions of Theorem \ref{irrationality_result}, one can find $k$ such that $\mu_k(Z(X, t))$ is not rational.